-As with all claims for personal injury compensation there are time limits within which a claim must be lodged with the Court.
+As with all claims for a Medical Negligence compensation claim, there are time limits within which a claim must be lodged with the Court.
 For accident claims, court proceedings must be started within three years from the date of your accident.

 In the event that court proceedings are not started within three years from the relevant date, the negligent party may be able to escape paying compensation on the basis that your claim is out of time.